sznowicki/EU-VAT-Calc/readme.md

 Simple function which returns VAT according to country and information if your payer represents a company or not.

 ## Disclaimer
 This script is made by one, private person.
 You use this software at your own risk.
 Always check the source code.
-Do not "npm i" and blindly use anything, especially if it's related to taxation.
+One shall not "npm i" and blindly use anything, especially if it's related to taxation.

 ## Examples
 Get VAT percentage by countryId and isCompany